 Click Here to see a list of the seeds that we planted, and the ones we’ve seen growing there.

 We originally planned to plant prairie in the area where the pines used to be, but the loggers left such tall stumps that we couldn’t mow it.
-We ended up letting it grow up into a thicket of small Wild Black Cherry and Burr Oak trees, as well as giant honeysuckles and buckthorns.
-In 2018 we hired some folks to start cutting down the thicket.
+It grew up into a thicket of small Wild Black Cherry and Burr Oak trees, giant honeysuckles and buckthorns.